 10 fun things to do during the holidays in Toronto

-Fun things to do in Toronto during the holidays include events and activities that make for a fun time before it's time to get back to work.
-You can go skating at one of the two outdoor rinks that host a DJ skate night or visit one of the many holiday festivals.
-Whatever you're in the mood for, there are a ton of activities to check out.
+Fun things to do in Toronto during the holidays include both indoor and outdoor events and activities that make for a good time before it's time to get back to work.
+Visit one of the many holiday festivals or dance the night away at a music festival.
+Whatever you're in the mood for, there are tons of activities to check out.

 Here are some fun things to do in Toronto during the holidays.

-The annual tradition of putting up 14-foot-tall inflatable Santas on their lawns returns to Inglewood Drive between St. Clair East and Rosedale Heights.
+The annual tradition of putting up 14-foot-tall inflatable Santas on their lawns has returned to Inglewood Drive between St. Clair East and Rosedale heights.

-The annual fireworks show will be back to ring in 2022 at Toronto's waterfront, which can be seen anywhere across the city that has views of Lake Ontario.
+Ring in 2023 by heading down to Toronto's waterfront for the annual fireworks show on New Year's Eve.
+The display can be seen anywhere across the city that has views of Lake Ontario.